Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: IRLS Framework for CMP Regression

+Since we also need the first two cumulants for $\ln(y_i!)$, we used the asymptotic expression in (\ref{newz}) to calculate both $E[\ln(y_i!)]$ and $V[\ln(y_i!)]$:

-From Figure \ref{z-approx}, which compares the approximation accuracy for different leels of $\lambda$ and $\nu$, it can be observed that the new approximation is reasonably good when $\boldsymbol{\lambda}\geq 2$ and $\boldsymbol{\nu} \leq 1$.
-For this reason we use the cumulants derived from the asymptotic expression only when $\boldsymbol{\lambda}\geq 2, \boldsymbol{\nu} \leq 1$ and for other values we use the pmf function to calculate cumulants with some bounding error.
-Although the approximation works for a limited range, this is very helpful because the asymptotic series converges very slowly when $\boldsymbol{\nu} <1$ and this approximation eases the computational burden significantly.
+While \citet{gau16} showed that the asymptotic approximation is much better after including two more terms, it is still not close to the true value at least for the parameter range $0<\lambda_i<2$.
+Hence we consider the remaining range to check whether the asymptotic approximation is accurate or not.
+To illustrate this, we computed the $\ln \zeta_i$ function for the parameter range $2\le \lambda_i\le 20$, $0.2 \le \nu_i \le 10$ using both the truncated infinite series (bounding error=$10^{-6}$) and the asymptotic expression in (\ref{newz}).
+We plotted the differences between the two sets of values in Figure \ref{z-approx}.
+It can be observed that the new approximation is reasonably good when $\lambda_i\geq 2$ and $\nu_i \leq 1$, while for higher values of $\nu_i$ $(>2)$ the asymptotic approximation tends to over estimate the true value.
+For this reason we use the cumulants derived from the asymptotic expression only when $\lambda_i\geq 2$, $ \nu_i \leq 1$, while for other values we use the p.m.f. to calculate cumulants recursively with some bounding error.
+Although the approximation works for a limited range, this is very helpful because the asymptotic series converges very slowly when $\nu_i <1$ and this approximation eases the computational burden significantly.

-Similarly, for the $\ln(y_i!)$ the values are computed recursively until $y_i <254$ and after that Stirling's approximation is used as it is reasonably close \citep{abr66}.
+Similarly, for $\ln(y_i!)$ the values are computed recursively until $y_i <254$ and after that Stirling's approximation is used as it is reasonably close \citep{abr66}.